poiesic (poh EE sick): Of or relating to creation or production

 Two hours earlier, he’d been thinking about a dog.

 Eddie Reyes shifted in his seat and checked the clock on his dash.
 Quarter to eleven.
 Watsonville to San Jose, ninety minutes if the fog held off on the 1.
-He’d driven this route so many times he could probably do it with his eyes closed.
+He’d driven this route so many times he could do it with his eyes closed.

 ...